 Too few practical and directly applicable recommendations

 Occupational health professionals working in companies have many questions: where are the nanos? how to identify hazards? how to evaluate exposures? what medical follow-up should be carried out? etc. Their observation is unanimous: intervening and advising is complicated; there is a global lack of knowledge of the risks related to nanos.
-These professionals stress that they are isolated in the field, lack information and have few partners.
-However, this should not lead to inaction.
+These professionals stress that they are isolated in the field, lack information and have few partners but this should not lead to inaction.

 Many of these occupational health professionals (occupational physicians, nurses, technicians or prevention advisors) have joined working groups on the identification and prevention of nanomaterial-related risks since 2016, set up as part of regional occupational health plans (PRST).

 Tools to guide action have been developed and disseminated in the Burgundy-Franco-Comté, Pays de la Loire, Auvergne-Rhône Alpes and New Aquitaine regions.
-In the companies of New Aquitaine, a network of “nano referents” has been set up in the occupational health services of the 12 departments of this large region, with 4 priority areas: traceability of exposure, information and training on risks, advice to reduce exposure to the lowest possible level, medical surveillance and health monitoring
+In the companies of New Aquitaine, a network of “nano referents” has been set up in the occupational health services of the 12 departments of this large region, with 4 priority areas: traceability of exposure, information and training on risks, advice to reduce exposure to the lowest possible level, and medical surveillance and health monitoring

-A question, a comment?
-This sheet realized by AVICENN is intended to be completed and updated.
+Any questions or comments?
+This information sheet compiled by AVICENN is intended to be completed and updated.
 Please feel free to contribute.

 Grenoble